Get insider access

 Sennheiser HD 490 PRO

 The Audeze MM-100 and the Sennheiser HD 490 PRO are both open-back, over-headphones designed for studio use.
 They have some differences in design that might cause you to prefer one over the other.
 The Audeze use planar magnetic drivers, and the Sennheiser use dynamic neodymium magnets and, as a result, the Audeze have a wider, more immersive soundstage.
-They're also much heavier, though, and less comfortable on the head.
+They're also much heavier and less comfortable on the head.
 The Sennheiser also come with two sets of pads, so you can swap them out to alter the sound profile slightly.
 However, the Audeze have a higher build quality that will translate to better durability in the studio.

 Beyerdynamic DT 990 PRO

 The Beyerdynamic DT 990 PRO and the Audeze MM-100 are both wired, open-back audiophile headphones with slightly different strengths.
 The Audeze are better built using more premium materials, and their planar magnetic drivers help them create a more spacious, immersive soundstage.
-While both headphones have relatively balanced sound profiles, the Beyerdynamic have a more prominent bass that's more in line with our target.
+While both headphones have relatively balanced sound profiles, the Beyerdynamic have a more prominent bass that aligns more with our target.
 That said, the Beyerdynamic's slightly overemphasized treble can be fatiguing to listen to over long periods, which is less of an issue with the Audeze due to their veiled treble response.

 Audeze LCD 2 Classic/LC2C